5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 This is a great option for Laptop users who run Windows and macOS from the same disk, but use macOS most of the time.
 It also prevents the pesky *WIndowsBootManager* from hi-jacking the top slot of the boot order which would give you a hard time trying to get back into macOS later on, if the BootPicker is disabled and you forgot to declare the macOS disk as the default boot volume – happens all the time…

-If you want to boot Windows *properly*, you should boot it via the BIOS Boot Menu to bypass all the SSDTs being injected anyway.
+:bulb: If you want to bypass all the SSDTs injections into Windows, you need to boot it via the BIOS Boot Menu.
 Because unlike Clover, OpenCore injects everything present and enabled in the ACPI Folder into any OS.

 ## VI.
 Resolving issues with NVRAM